isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Purchase of PLD for Sec 1 (Y2022).md

 ### Sec 1 Parent’s Engagement Session

-In January (2022), Sec 1 parents/guardians will receive a letter from the school via Parents Gateway or hardcopy with details about the PLD initiative.
-The letter will contain information about:
+<p style="text-align:justify">In January (2022), Sec 1 parents/guardians will receive a letter from the school via Parents Gateway or hardcopy with details about the PLD initiative.
+The letter will contain information about: </p>

-* Procurement details (e.g. Device bundle, Bulk Tender Terms and conditions)
+* <p style="text-align:justify">Procurement details (e.g. Device bundle, Bulk Tender Terms and conditions)</p>
-* Device Management Application
+* <p style="text-align:justify">Device Management Application</p>
-* Finance Matters (Use of Edusave and Financial Assistance)
+* <p style="text-align:justify">Finance Matters (Use of Edusave and Financial Assistance)</p>
-* Roll out of IT Applications
+* <p style="text-align:justify">Roll out of IT Applications</p>
-* Next Steps (Forms for Intent to Purchase, Edusave Form and Authorisation Form)
+* <p style="text-align:justify">Next Steps (Forms for Intent to Purchase, Edusave Form and Authorisation Form)</p>

-We will be organising a briefing that will be conducted over the Internet to explain the details. explain the details of the upcoming NDLP and at the same time clarify any questions that parents might have.
-Parents do not need to come to school for the briefing.
+<p style="text-align:justify">We will be organising a briefing that will be conducted over the Internet to explain the details. explain the details of the upcoming NDLP and at the same time clarify any questions that parents might have.
+Parents do not need to come to school for the briefing. </p>

-We have organised 3 sessions, each family only need to register for one of the following webinars: <br>
+<p style="text-align:justify">We have organised 3 sessions, each family only need to register for one of the following webinars: </p>
 Session 1: Thursday, 13 Jan 2022, 3.30pm - 5pm <br>
 Session 2: Thursday, 13 Jan 2022, 5.30pm - 7pm  <br>
 Session 3: Friday, 14 Jan 2022, 3.30pm - 5pm

-By clicking on the following URL, you will be brought to the zoom.us (https://zoom.us) website.
+<p style="text-align:justify">By clicking on the following URL, you will be brought to the zoom.us (<a href="https://zoom.us/">https://zoom.us</a>) website.
 Please fill in the required information, choose the briefing you want to attend and provide a working email address.
 Details of the webinar will then be emailed to you.
-Your child may register on your behalf.
+Your child may register on your behalf. </p>

 Click on this URL [here](https://moe-singapore.zoom.us/webinar/register/WN_4k3jdrhUSoi_by8ZQJx5AA) or scan the QR Code below to register for the online seminar: